zussman/bewd/classnotes/week2continued.md

 ##Ruby, what it is.
 There are a lot of programming languages out there.
 For newbies, they are really functionally all similar.
 But different languages have different ways they look, so programmers will have preferences for different languages.
 Some give you leeway, some are *very* explicit.
 Some run faster than others.
 But until you're doing super complex stuff you don't have to worry about it.
 Ruby is actually made out of C, but it runs slower than C, which is really fast.
 Ruby is kind of an **abstraction** of C. Ruby takes out a lot of the busywork that you need for C that you don't need in Ruby.

+Ruby reads things left to right and top->down.
+Standard format is to use two spaces rather than one tab for indentation.
+In JavaScript it's four, but you should really use two spaces to indent.
+Ruby does not take whitespace into account.

 ##Rails, what it is.
 Rails is a **framework**.
 It takes care of a whole bunch of stuff that you would normally have to do.
 Like setting up a server, which can be really busy and tedious.
 A **framework** is something you insert your code into.
 A **library** gives you code to use.
 A framework would be the 3.5 essay framework from High School.
 It is a useful constraint system.
 Rails is a framework that forces you to put your code in certain ways.
 ###Benefits